 This CMA will have 3 types of houses it compares your house to; Sold houses, Active listings and Expired/cancelled listings.
-Each house should be similar to yours in lot size, size of house, age of house, style of house, view from house, lot location, etc… Now on Salt Spring this is not an easy task but this is what the buyers are doing to select a house to buy.
+Each house should be similar to yours in lot size, size of the house, age of the house, style of the house, view from the house, lot location, etc… Now on Salt Spring, this is not an easy task but this is what the buyers are doing to select a house to buy.
 They are looking for Value and the Value leader in their price range.

 Another type of pricing tool is replacement cost analysis.
-How much would it cost to replace the house on a similar lot?
-In this market there are plenty of building lots and construction costs are down so the buyers will look at the possibility of building new and getting the Benefits they want.
+How much would it cost to replace the house with a similar lot?
+In this market, there is not a good selection of building lots and construction costs are way up.
+Some buyers will look at the possibility of building new and getting the Benefits they want.

 There are three basic prices you can have for your house; below market, market priced and overpriced.
 The sellers’ fear is always that they are going to sell too low and give away their house.
 In reality, if you have a good agent this would be technically impossible to do.
-If your house is on the MLS and you have it priced at a market price or below market price you will get lots of showings.
-If you are truly below market price you will know because you will get multiple offers and the buyers will have to outbid each other to buy your house.
+If your house is on the MLS and you have it priced at a market price or below the market price you will get lots of showings.
+If you are truly below the market price you will know because you will get multiple offers and the buyers will have to outbid each other to buy your house.
 The worst strategy is to overprice your house.
 It will languish on the market.
-Last year I visited with a couple who had their house on the market for over 1000 days and had three showings.
-They still would not believe they had overprice their house.
+A few years ago I visited a couple who had their house on the market for over 1000 days and had three showings.
+They still would not believe they had overpriced their house.
 How could an agent overprice a house?
-Why would an agent over price a house is a better question.
+Why would an agent overprice a house is a better question.
 Listings bring in the buyers.
-There is a old real estate saying, “you have to list to last”.
+There is an old real estate saying, “you have to list to last”.

 Here is a quote from Ray Wilson’s book “BOUGHT NOT SOLD”: “The same home advertised over a long period loses its attractive power, but the optimum is to have it around long enough to draw as many buyers as possible before being sold.
 For this reason, the tendency of owners to overprice their homes can have an upside for the agency, preventing the “premature” sale, letting the home attract buyers for other sales until the owner adjusts to its real value.”

-If Salt Spring in 2012 was an overheated seller’s market with very few listings you might have a hard time overpricing your house.
-Just put any price on it and you could get multiple offers.
-Nice thought but the reality of the market is we are in a buyers’ market with about 400 seasonally adjusted listings and probably fewer than half will sell this year.
-If your house is over the million dollar mark there is more selection and only about 1 in 10 will sell.
-You need to price your house very sharply to sell in this current buyers market.
-Your house has to have the best value in its price range and with the benefits the buyers are looking for.
+Salt Spring in 2021 and early 2022 was an overheated sellers’ market with very few listings you might have a hard time overpricing your house.
+Just put any price on it and you might have just received multiple offers.
+Now you need to price your house very sharply to sell in this current market.
+Your house has to have the best value in its price range and with the benefits, the buyers are looking for.

-If you get anything off this page I hope it’s this; do not make the fatal mistake of Overpricing your house and failure to take into account the opportunity cost of the equity in your house.
+If you get anything from this page I hope it’s this; do not make the fatal mistake of Overpricing your house and failing to take into account the opportunity cost of the equity in your house.

 One veteran real estate agent told me 98% of Marketing is Price!!!

-My Goal is to help you put one of these signs in front of your house through effective merchandising and professional marketing of your house.
+Our goal is to help you put a sold sign in front of your house through effective merchandising and professional marketing of your house.
 This will happen if we price it right to sell in this market.